zixlin7/aws-toolkit-visual-studio/CONTRIBUTING.md

 See tests projects listed under [toolkit-architecture](./designs/toolkit-architecture/README.md#projects-and-assemblies) for a high level description of the current test project arrangements.

-### Adding Metrics

-Instructions for how to prototype and develop metrics specific to this Toolkit can be found on the [Toolkit Common repo](https://github.com/aws/aws-toolkit-common/tree/master/telemetry).

 ### Overriding Hosted Files

 To locally test hosted files changes, copy the hostedfiles folder to a temporary location locally.
 In the Visual Studio options (_Tools_ -> _Options_), go to the _AWS Toolkit_ section, set the _Toolkit Metadata_ option to use the local filesystem, and fill in your temporary local hostedfiles location.
 Remember to change this option back to _Default_ once you've finished iterating.